-Porat Ilovik also operate several sailings a day from Mrtvaska (right at the southern point of Losinj) to Ilovik.
+Porat Ilovik also operates several sailings a day from Mrtvaska (right at the southern point of Losinj) to Ilovik.
 Journey time is just 10 minutes, and you can see the timetable on the Croatian Shipping Agency website.

 What to See and Do on Ilovik

 As a pretty restful kind of place, most people come to Ilovik for some R’n’R and to explore the island’s beaches.
 Do note that none of the beaches have any facilities (changing, toilets, refreshments), so please keep this in mind – and take your litter home with you!